 \subsection{Reaction Step}

-The reaction sub-step $\mathcal{S}_{\mathcal{R}}^{\Delta t}$ handles the nonlinear reaction term from the intermediate state to time $t_{n+1}$.
-This step consists of two main components: density estimation on a Eulerian grid, followed by reaction integration.
+The reaction sub-step $\mathcal{S}_{\mathcal{R}}(\Delta t)$ handles the nonlinear reaction term from the intermediate state to time $t_{n+1}$.
+This step consists of two main components: density estimation on an Eulerian grid, followed by reaction integration.